laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ## Core Components

-The AFCS is composed of several key components that work together to ensure full fleet management and integration capabilities.
-As described above, the following core components make up the Helix platform, each responsible for specific sets of functions while seamlessly communicating with each other to maintain system cohesion.
+To guarantee complete fleet management and integration capabilities, the AFCS is made up of a number of essential parts, each of which is in charge of carrying out particular sets of tasks while coordinating with the others to keep the system cohesive.

 ### Helix Core API

-The **Helix Core API’s** main functions are mission creation, telemetry retrieval, and endpoint authentication.
-It provides programmatic control and management of missions and vessels, supporting REST interfaces and SDKs for multiple programming languages.
-It communicates closely with the **Helix Orchestrator** to coordinate mission logic and ensures that live vessel data is accessible to other services.
+The creation of missions, telemetry retrieval, and endpoint authentication are the primary functions of the **Helix Core API's**.
+With support for REST interfaces and SDKs for various programming languages, it offers programmatic control and management of missions and vessels.
+In order to coordinate mission logic and guarantee that other services can access live vessel data, it works closely with the **Helix Orchestrator**.

 **Inputs and Outputs:**